James Glen

-James Glen (1701 – July 18, 1777) was a politician in the Province of South Carolina.
-He was appointed Royal Governor of South Carolina in 1738, but did not arrive in the province until December 17, 1743.
-He served as governor until June 1, 1756 and was succeeded by William Henry Lyttelton.
+James Glen (1701 – July 18, 1777) was a Scottish politician in the Province of South Carolina.
+He was appointed Royal Governor of South Carolina in 1738 but did not arrive in the province until December 17, 1743.
+He served as governor until June 1, 1756, and was succeeded by William Henry Lyttelton.
 On June 21, 1761, Glen returned to Europe and died in London.
 He is buried in St Michael's Parish Church, Linlithgow, Scotland.

 Early life

-He was born in Linlithgow in 1701 to Alexander Glen and his wife Marion Graham.
-The family was of relatively high social standing and he studied Law at Edinburgh University and Leyden University.
-He later rose to be Provost of Linlithgow from 1724 to 1726 and again 1730 to 1736, becoming official Keeper of Linlithgow Palace in 1743.
+Glen was born in Linlithgow in 1701 to Alexander Glen and his wife Marion Graham.
+The family was of relatively high social standing and he studied law at Edinburgh University and Leiden University.
+He later rose to be provost of Linlithgow from 1724 to 1726 and again 1730 to 1736, becoming official keeper of Linlithgow Palace in 1743.
 He began travelling to America in 1739 but returned permanently to his home town from 1757, living at Cross House in Linlithgow.